HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 `$MATH.eval('PI * r * r', { r: 2.0 })`

-will calculate the area of a circle with a radius of 2.0.
+It will calculate the area of a circle with a radius of 2.0.

 We can also use the following expression to complete the same calculation: